byCrookie/TypeCode/README.md

 * Nito.AsyncEx.Context: https://github.com/StephenCleary/AsyncEx
 * Humanizer.Core https://github.com/Humanizr/Humanizer

 ## How to use

 * Make sure that you have installed ".NET 6.0 Desktop Runtime".
 If not, download it from Microsoft.
-* Download wpf or console application zip from releases
-* Change Configuration.xml using the documentation
-* Start the .exe

 > :warning: **Information: Windows Defender** <br />
 > Windows Defender blocks execution of the exe.